 - The therapist is licensed

 - The therapist has an NPI number.
-If as a therapist, you lack a valid NPI number, you can apply to get one here.
+If you lack a valid NPI number as a therapist, you can apply to get one here.

 Who manages massage therapy CPT codes